Tax Provisions Affecting Nonprofits in the One Big Beautiful Bill Act

 Several other provisions that the House Ways and Means Committee and other House committees are proposing for the One Big Beautiful Bill Act could affect the work of nonprofits and the people served by them.
 These include:

-• Extension, expansion, and stricter eligibility requirements for the increased child tax credit (Section 110004).
-This provision would make permanent, expand, and make changes to the enhanced child tax credit that was a part of the 2017 Tax Cuts and Jobs Act.
+• Extension, expansion, and stricter eligibility requirements for the increased child tax credit (Section 70104).
+This provision makes permanent, expands, and makes changes to the enhanced child tax credit that was a part of the 2017 Tax Cuts and Jobs Act.
 TCJA had increased the maximum amount of the child tax credit to $2,000 per child through 2025.
-This provision would make that change permanent, would temporarily increase the maximum credit to $2,500 per child from 2025-2028, and would adjust the maximum amount for inflation after 2028.
-It would retain a current rule that $500 of the credit is non-refundable, meaning that many low-income families that frequently receive services from nonprofits would not receive the full value of the tax credit.
-It also would deny eligibility for the child tax credit for any families where the taxpayer, their spouse, or their qualifying children are not U.S. citizens, potentially meaning that more working families will become ineligible for the child tax credit.
-The Senate Finance Committee's initial proposal would make permanent an expanded child tax credit with a maximum credit of $2,200 per child.
+This provision makes that change permanent and increases the maximum credit to $2,200 per child.
+It retains a current rule that $500 of the credit is non-refundable, meaning that many low-income families that frequently receive services from nonprofits would not receive the full value of the tax credit.
+It also denies eligibility for the child tax credit for any families where the taxpayer, their spouse, or their qualifying children are not U.S. citizens, potentially meaning that more working families will become ineligible for the child tax credit.
+Section 11004 of the House version would have temporarily increased the maximum credit to $2,500 per child from 2025-2028, and would adjust the maximum amount for inflation after 2028.

-• Tax deductions for tips (Section 110101) and overtime compensation (Section 110102).
-These provisions would provide tax cuts for many working class people, including people who receive services from nonprofits and, in the case of overtime pay, some people who work for nonprofits.
-The Senate Finance Committee included a similar provision in its initial proposal for the bill, but included caps on the amount of tips and overtime compensation that would not be taxed.
+• Tax deductions for tips (Section 70201) and overtime compensation (Section 70202).
+These provisions provide tax cuts for many working class people, including people who receive services from nonprofits and, in the case of overtime pay, some people who work for nonprofits.
+Sections 110101 (tips) and 110102 (overtime) of the House bill would have included similar provisions, but would not have capped the amount of tips and overtime compensation that could be taxed (as the Senate version does).

-• Limitations on the Employee Retention Tax Credit (Section 122205).
-This provision would create new penalties for COVID-19 Employee Retention Tax Credit (ERTC) promoters (potentially including some nonprofits) that don't meet due diligence or disclosure requirements.
-It also would provide that nonprofits and businesses would be ineligible for ERTC refunds or credits that were no filed on or before January 1, 2024.
-The Senate Finance Committee included the same provision as the House in its initial proposal for the bill.
+• Limitations on the Employee Retention Tax Credit (Section 70606).
+This provision creates new penalties for COVID-19 Employee Retention Tax Credit (ERTC) promoters (potentially including some nonprofits) that don't meet due diligence or disclosure requirements.
+It also provides that nonprofits and businesses would be ineligible for ERTC refunds or credits that were no filed on or before January 1, 2024.
+Section 122205 of the House version included an identical provision.

-• Elimination of clean energy tax credits (Sections 112001-112016).
-These provisions would terminate a variety of individual and business tax credits intended to promote clean energy.
+• Elimination of clean energy tax credits (Sections 70501-70515).
+These provisions terminates a variety of individual and business tax credits intended to promote clean energy.
+Sections 112001-112016 of the House version included similar provisions.

-• Earned Income Tax Credit changes (Section 112206).
-This provision would add a certification requirement for families taking advantage of the Earned Income Tax Credit (EITC).
+• Earned Income Tax Credit changes (Section 112206 of the House version).
+The Senate version made no changes to the Earned Income Tax Credit (EITC).
+The House version would have added a certification requirement for families taking advantage of the EITC.
 This change could lead to higher taxes for some working families.

 • Supplemental Nutrition Assistance Program changes.
-Several provisions in the One Big Beautiful Bill Act would make changes to the Supplemental Nutrition Assistance Program (SNAP).
-One provision would shift a portion of the cost of SNAP to states, based on their current "error rates" for SNAP beneficiaries.
-North Carolina would likely be responsible for paying for 20% of the cost of SNAP benefits in our state, which would place significant financial burdens on our state budget.
-Other provisions would increase the maximum age for work requirements under SNAP from 54 to 64 and would eliminate SNAP eligibility for people who are not U.S. citizens or green card holders.
+Several provisions in the One Big Beautiful Bill Act make changes to the Supplemental Nutrition Assistance Program (SNAP).
+One provision shifts a portion of the cost of SNAP to states, based on their current "error rates" for SNAP beneficiaries.
+North Carolina will likely be responsible for paying for 10% of the cost of SNAP benefits in our state, which would place significant financial burdens on our state budget.
+Other provisions increase the maximum age for work requirements under SNAP from 54 to 64 and eliminate SNAP eligibility for people who are not U.S. citizens or green card holders.

 Legal Compliance & Transparency